-M. Almeida, MD
+M. Dominguez, MD

 This seminar introduces residents to clinically relevant sex and gender differences.
 Trainees will learn about the influence of the female reproductive cycle on psychopathology and how to alter clinical practice, including patient interviewing, examination, evaluation and treatment, based on these differences.

-Psychopathology and Therapeutics
+Psychopathology and Psychopharmacology